Your Complete Guide to the New 6-Month Mandatory Diploma Internship: Rules, Timelines, and How to Succeed

 This is your step-by-step guide to the new compulsory 6-month industrial training for diploma students in India.
-We cover the official rules, AP SBTET timelines for 2025-26, how to find and apply for internships, and how to get a great assessment.
+We’ll walk you through the official rules, the specific AP SBTET timelines for 2025-26, how to find and apply for internships that build your career, and exactly how to ace your final assessment.

 Featured Answer Box